 Self-publishing has become a more and more common means of publishing in recent years.
 Because of the ever-changing nature of the publishing world, people are moving their ideas elsewhere.
-No longer are the big publishing houses the only option.
+The big book publishing companies are no longer the best book publishing companies!

 Self-publishing books are making appearances on bestseller lists across the world.
 Books like Party Girl started out as self-published books before they were bought by big name publishers.